alessandrobaldo/PredictionModelsInForexMarkets/README.md

     ![RSI](https://user-images.githubusercontent.com/48285797/104350660-b2078700-5504-11eb-9957-e7551f0a9e4f.png)

-    where *U,D* are respectively the average of the differences *Close-Open* of the last $n$ Bullish/Bearish bars
+    where *U,D* are respectively the average of the differences *Close-Open* of the last *n* Bullish/Bearish bars

 -   Rate of Change (**ROC**)